felix/bitarray/README.md

 # BitArray

-This package provides a bit array structure with sub-byte methods like packing and shifting for arrays of arbitrary length.
+This package provides a bit array structure with sub-byte methods like packing and shifting for arrays of bits of arbitrary length.

+This is not useful for set operations.
+It facilitates encoding data that is not necessarily aligned to 8 bits.
+It was originally designed to cater to the packed encoding required for the ISO/IEC 20248 digital signature format.

 ## Usage